 Breast augmentation is performed under general anesthesia with a variety of different factors that your plastic surgeon will discuss during your consultation.

-Incisions can made using one of several techniques.
+Incisions can be made using one of several techniques.
 The most common incisions are made in the armpit (transaxillary), around the nipple (periareolar), or under the breast fold (inframammary).
 One type of incision may be better for you based on your cosmetic goals, implant type, and plans for breastfeeding in the future, so your plastic surgeon will recommend the right one for you.
 Through these incisions, breast implants can be placed either in front of or behind the chest muscle.
+Scar revision may be a desired service that can help reduce the appearance of surgical scar lines and incisions created from surgeries like breast augmentation.Learn More About Active Scar Revision

 Breast augmentation is very common and generally safe.
 There are some complications that may arise, such as implant rupture or capsular contracture.
 Capsular contracture occurs when the scar tissue around the breast implant becomes hard, which puts pressure on the implant and can even displace it.
 Capsular contracture and breast implant rupture can both be resolved surgically and by taking some preventative steps during recovery.